meejah/magic-wormhole-protocols/dilated-file-transfer.md

 The `"features"` key is a list of message-formats / features understood by the peer.
 This allows for existing messages to be extended, or for new message types to be added.
-Peers MUST _accept_ messages for any features they support.
+Peers MUST _accept_ messages for any features they list.
 Peers MUST only send messages for features in the other side's list.
-Only one feature exists currently: `"core0"` (and it MUST be supported).
 Peers MUST tolerate the existence of unknown values in the `"features"` list.

+The following required features MUST be supported: `"core0"`

+The following optional features MAY be supported: `"compression"` (see "Feature: Compression (optional)").

 (XXX might make the Python implementation randomly add an unknown one, 10% of the time?)

 See "Example of Protocol Expansion" below for discussion about adding new attributes or capabilities or evolving existing ones.